 Common situations where it goes wrong

-With young people we often see:
+Among young people we often see:

 -

-working past closing time
+working longer after closing time

 -